laulin/ceres/README.md

 The are section here :

-- entity : contain the data model
+- entity : contains the data model
 - variables : contains variable needed in addition to entity to generate the code
 - tests : contains test vectors

-You can imagine to add your own section, it's up to you !
+You can imagine to add your own sections, it's up to you !

 ### Template file